mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 # Using SASS in ASP.NET Core, including Blazor

-[Sass](https://sass-lang.com/) is a css-preprocessor that allows us to create stylesheets for web application using mixins, variables, functions, and nested rules.
-These SASS files will then be compiled into standard css files for us to use.
-ASP.NET Core and Blazor can integrate Sass into the build process.
-This allows us to use write our stylesheets in sass first or import and modify existing frameworks.
+[Sass](https://sass-lang.com/) is a css-preprocessor that allows us to create stylesheets for web applications using mixins, variables, functions, and nested rules.
+These SASS files are then compiled into standard css files for our use.
+What is nice, ASP.NET Core and Blazor can integrate Sass into the build process.
+This allows us to write our stylesheets in sass first or even import and modify existing frameworks.
 Today, we are going to use sass to import the Bulma library and change the primary color with just a few lines of code.

 A few things are necessary:

 1) An updated version of dotnet Core
 2) An updated version of Node.js
 3) In Visual Studio, start a new ASP.NET Core Web or Blazor project

 The first thing we need to do is make sure our tooling is correct for how Visual Studio will use Grunt.